-- Describe completely the motion of any object moving in one dimension using position, time, velocity, and acceleration. - Distinguish between average quantities and instantaneous quantities for the motion of an object.
+- Describe completely the motion of any object moving in one dimension using position, time, velocity, and acceleration. - Distinguish between average quantities and instantaneous quantities for the motion of an object. - Write the mathematical relationships among position, time, velocity, average velocity, acceleration, and average acceleration for different situations. - Graphically analyze the motion of an object. - Begin using technical communication skills such as keeping a laboratory journal and writing a laboratory report.

-LABORATORY I: DESCRIPTION OF MOTION IN ONE DIMENSION
+1101 LAB 1: DESCRIPTION OF MOTION IN ONE DIMENSION